-Romania protests grow over corruption decree - BBC News
+Romania anti-government protests grow

 A crowd of at least 150,000 was reported outside government offices late on Wednesday and rallies took place in other towns and cities.

-Some protesters in the capital threw firecrackers and smoke bombs at police who responded with tear gas.
+As the protesters dispersed, a group of football supporters threw firecrackers at police who responded with tear gas.

 The decree was passed late on Tuesday.

-The leftist government, led by Prime Minister Sorin Grindeanu of the Social Democratic Party (PSD), says it is needed to ease overcrowding in prisons.
+The leftist government, led by Prime Minister Sorin Grindeanu of the Social Democratic Party (PSD), only returned to power in December after protests forced its last leader from power in October 2015.

-But Mr Grindeanu's critics say he is trying to release allies convicted of corruption.
+The new government says the decree is needed to ease overcrowding in prisons but Mr Grindeanu's critics say he is trying to release allies convicted of corruption.

+Business and entrepreneurship minister Florin Jianu appealed on Facebook for stability to be restored and said he was standing down for the sake of his son.
+"How I am going to look him in the eyes...?
+Will I tell him that his father was a coward?" he wrote.

-Wednesday's protests came hours after the EU warned Romania against "backtracking" in its efforts to beat corruption.
+The protests came hours after the EU warned Romania against "backtracking" in its efforts to beat corruption.

 "The fight against corruption needs to be advanced, not undone," said European Commission head Jean-Claude Juncker.